Natural Disasters and Severe Weather

 Environmental Health Division

 Clean-up for Home or Business after a Disaster

-Take pictures of your home or the building and contents before you start cleaning.
+Take pictures of the building and contents before you start cleaning.
 Pictures help with insurance claims.

 Take out and throw away porous items that touched the flood water or have visible mold growth.
 Wallboard, wallpaper, insulation, carpeting, seat cushions, mattresses and pressed wood furniture are examples. they are difficult to clean and dry and can have mold and other hazards on the inside and backside.